 My name is Patrick, I am an ordinary citizen trying to help protect the rainforest and all the life it holds.
 I do so by making films on the forest and the industries destroying it.

 After “Tears of Wood”, “Losing Tomorrow” and “The Cathedral Forest”, “Green” is my second latest film.
-Since, I have made ALMA, also available for free download at www.almathefilm.com.
+Since, I have made ALMA, view below or also available for free download at www.almathefilm.com.

 “Green” is about the rainforest of Indonesia.
 It is 48 min long, it is available for free download for all private and public screenings.
 The film is in international version accessible to all nationalities, produced independently and free of all commercial or political attachment.
 Please don’t hesitate to screen the film wherever you feel appropriate.